pokiebob/BN-K-Checkmate/README.md

 # BN-K-Checkmate

-Analysis of effectiveness of alpha-beta pruning agent to solve the Bishop-Knight vs. King checkmate
+Analysis of effectiveness of alpha-beta pruning vs. minimax agent to solve the Bishop-Knight checkmate

 Chess BNK